-Standard 1 of the newly published Youth Justice Standards calls on those supporting children to provide opportunities for them and their families to help shape the direction of services.
+Standard 1 of the 2021 Standards for those working with children in conflict with the law calls on those supporting children to provide opportunities for them and their families to help shape the direction of services.
 It also highlights the responsibility of stakeholders to honour and uphold the rights of children in conflict with the law, including making sure that information is provided in an accessible manner.